jdidion/autoclick/README.md

 * is_flag: True for keyword arguments of type boolean; assumed to be the True option unless the name starts with 'no'; the other option will always be inferred by adding/removing 'no-'
 * multiple: True for sequence types
 * help: Parsed from docstring.

-## Todo

-* Documentation for positional arguments (see [](https://github.com/pallets/click/issues/587))
-* Handle return values (e.g. if a int, treat as a return code; if a dict, convert to JSON and write to stdout, etc)
-* Look at incorporating features from contributed packages: [](https://github.com/click-contrib)